Las Vegas Nursing Home Abuse Lawyer

 How Can a Las Vegas Nursing Home Abuse Attorney Help?

-At Harris & Harris Injury Lawyers, our attorneys understand the importance of finding answers and pursuing accountability on our clients behalf.
+Our Harris & Harris experienced personal injury attorneys understand the importance of finding answers and pursuing accountability on our client’s behalf.
 We pride ourselves on defending our clients and their loved ones, as well as standing up for the victims of nursing home abuse and neglect.
 Not only have our clients suffered an injustice by spending money for care that was not only properly provided, but now their loved one has suffered both mentally and physically as a result of inadequate care.

 What is Nursing Home Abuse?